minecraftforum/rules-archive/rules/support/rules.markdown

 * __Do not ask for Bukkit support__

-    Bukkit questions should be asked on [The Bukkit Forum](http://forums.bukkit.org/forums/bukkit-help.6/).
+    Bukkit questions should be asked on the [Bukkit Forum](http://forums.bukkit.org/forums/bukkit-help.6/).

 ## Mojang Account/Website Support